mirage/mirage-www/tmpl/wiki/tls.md

 Deploying OCaml-TLS
 ===================

-We developed various applications which use our OCaml-TLS stack, running either on UNIX or on Mirage.
+We developed various Unix applications which use the OCaml-TLS stack.
 In this article, we will describe them in detail and getting you ready to deploy.

 tlstunnel
 ---------